 The law states that your review must be “at a time and place mutually agreeable to the representative of the local school system and the parent or guardian.”
 That does not necessarily mean you have a lot of choice in the matter.
 It just means that is it not like a court summons that tells you when and where without any leeway.

 In some districts, you coordinate the appointment directly with the reviewer.
 So if you want to meet at Starbucks, you two can make a coffee date.
-My country holds all reviews in meeting rooms of library branches.
+My county holds all reviews in meeting rooms of library branches.
 So, my location choices are limited to those libraries.
 In other counties, you may have to go to the reviewer’s office.

 Reviewers should not pressure you to have the meeting in your home nor should you volunteer that option unless absolutely necessary.
-There has been an attempt in 2018 to introduce legislation to mandate home inspections for homeschooling families under the guise of preventing child abuse.
+There was an attempt in 2018 to introduce legislation to mandate home inspections for homeschooling families under the guise of preventing child abuse.
 Please read my post on that issue if you are considering allowing a reviewer into your home.
 In 2019, the homeschool regulation was also changed to eliminate the possibility of reviewers observing instruction conducted by parents.

 What should I bring to the review?